-It didn’t take long for things to get out of hand, though, and the plant began spreading rapidly through the southern states, prompting some people to label it “The Vine That Ate the South.”
-It gobbled up other plants as it quickly reproduced, covering hundreds of acres of land per year.
+It didn’t take long for things to get out of hand, though.
+As the plant spread rapidly throughout the southern states, some people started calling it “The Vine That Ate the South.”
+Vigorous and attractive, it gobbled up other plants as it reproduced, covering hundreds of acres of land per year.

 Kudzu now grows primarily in the northeast U.S., where it is invasive in naturalized areas extending from Connecticut to Florida and as far west as Texas.
 Growing with alarming speed, it has become a serious threat to other native plants.
 Kudzu spreads by runners that root at the nodes to form new plants.
 According to the National Park Service, the vines grow as much as 60 feet per season, or about 1 foot per day.